tacoinfra/kiln/docs/distros/virtualmachine.md

 ## Running

-- After successfull import, run the "Kiln VM" by clicking the "Start"/ "Normal Start" button on menu
+- After successful import, run the "Kiln VM" by clicking the "Start"/ "Normal Start" button on menu

-- Once the VM is running, open http://localhost:8000 from the browser (FireFox) in the VM
+- Once the VM is running, Kiln will run automatically.
+Open http://localhost:8000 from the browser (FireFox) in the VM to access Kiln.

 ## Configuration